LuisFilipeCouto/Project_SO/README.md

-./mksofs /tmp/dsk               # format the disk as a sofs20 file system mkdir /tmp/mnt                  # our mount point ./sofsmount /tmp/dsk /tmp/mnt   # mount the disk in the mount point ./showblock /tmp/dsk            # show details about the mount point
+./mksofs /tmp/dsk               # format the disk as a sofs20 file system mkdir /tmp/mnt                  # our mount point ./sofsmount /tmp/dsk /tmp/mnt   # mount the disk in the mount point ./showblock /tmp/dsk            # show details about the disk
 ```

 There are also additional test scripts in the base directory that you can use